nkoster/bulkmailer/README.md

 └── index.html
 ```

-The index.html in this example looks like this:
+The index.html in this example, which is included, looks like this:

 ```
 <p><img style="width:1168px;height:687px" src="cid:dronetest.png"></p>